pandas-dev/pandas/doc/source/basics.rst

 .. seealso::

-   :ref:`Advanced indexing <indexing.advanced>` is an even more concise way of doing reindexing.
+   :ref:`MultiIndex / Advanced Indexing <advanced>` is an even more concise way of doing reindexing.

 .. note::